 Introducing different activities and questions into the classroom will help to keep students interested and engaged in the lesson.
 A fun way to test knowledge is to do a Mentimeter quiz.
 If you ask the students to enter their names for ‘player names’ you can track answers.

 When it comes to online learning and remote teaching, teachers are all adapting their teaching style and continuously learning how best to create stimulating learning methods for their students.
 Some things may work, and some may not.
 It is important to remember that many of your already planned lessons can still work online, they just need some tweaking to make them work remotely.
 Mentimeter is a simple and easy solution to engage students, gain real-time insights into their learning and comprehension whilst outside of the physical classroom.
-Just use Mentimeter along with a video calling platform such as Zoom to start online learning and remote teaching.
+Just use Mentimeter along with a video calling platform such as Zoom to start online learning and remote teaching, learn more here.

 For more information on how to get started with using Mentimeter in the digital classroom, check out our recent Webinar to see how to keep students engage whilst learning remotely.